jichu4n/serio/README.md

 ```

 `SArray` can also be combined with wrappers such as `SUInt32LE` and `SStringNT`
-to directly work with arrays of numbers, strings or other raw values.
-This
+to make it easier to work with arrays of numbers, strings or other raw values.
-wrapping mechanism also allows for nested arrays.
+Since `SArray` is itself a wrapper class for arrays, This mechanism also makes
+it easy to work with multi-dimensional arrays.
 For example:

 ```ts
 // Create an SArray equivalent to uint8_t[5], initialized to 0.